 About Student Health and Wellness – Mental Health (SHaW – Mental Health)

-SHaW – Mental Health is a service line within University of Connecticut Student Health and Wellness (SHaW).
-SHaW is a member of the Division of Student Affairs and is accredited by Accreditation Association of Ambulatory Health Care (AAAHC).
-SHaW offers several services in addition to counseling and psychological services including specializations in allergy, immunization, radiology, physical therapy, audiology, sports medicine, women’s health services, health promotion, and labs.
+Student Health and Wellness-Mental Health (SHaW-MH) is a department within University of Connecticut Student Health and Wellness (SHaW).
+SHaW is a member of the Division of Student Life and Enrollment and is comprised of three main units: SHaW-Medical Care, SHaW-Mental Health, and SHaW-Health Promotion.
+SHaW offers several services in addition to counseling and psychological services including specializations in allergy, immunization, radiology, physical therapy, audiology, sports medicine, women’s health services, and labs.
+SHaW-Medical Care is accredited by Accreditation Association of Ambulatory Health Care (AAAHC) and International Association of Counseling Services (IACS).

 SHaW Mission Statement